mateuszoleksy/hello_cat/README.md

 The servo is connected to pin 8 on the Arduino, and the limit switch is connected to pin 2.
 The servo’s power and ground are supplied by a separate 5V, 1000A power supply.

 This project demonstrates the use of an Arduino to control a servo and communicate wirelessly via Bluetooth, with additional safety and signaling components included in the circuit.

+I created app in Android Studio to manage feeding schedule of Cat.